circonus-labs/circonus-one-step-install/README.md

+# DEPRECATED

+This version of cosi is no longer active.
+Please see [cosi-server](https://github.com/circonus-labs/cosi-server) and [cosi-tool](https://github.com/circonus-labs/cosi-tool) for the up-to-date version of cosi.

+---

 # COSI - The Circonus One Step Installer

 The purpose of COSI is to simplify the task of getting metrics flowing from a new host into Circonus, consisting of: